zgoel317/open-unlearning/docs/evaluation.md

       forget_truth_ratio: # keys to include from the logs
         access_key: retain # name of the key to access it inside metric

-# since the forget_quality metric depends on another metric, truth ratio
+# since the forget_quality metric depends on another metric (truth ratio)
 pre_compute:
   forget_truth_ratio:
     access_key: forget